 If the scope of social media isn’t enough to convince you to integrate it into your digital marketing campaigns, then the sheer creativity and imagination that social media creates in marketing teams around the world in each sector and industry should.

-It’s not something that can be learnt overnight, and a large part of your social media marketing strategy will involve trial and error but if you choose to embrace social media marketing as one of the main pillars of your digital marketing campaign, you’ll eventually wonder how you ever went without it.
+It’s not something that can be learned overnight, and a large part of your social media marketing strategy will involve trial and error but if you choose to embrace social media marketing as one of the main pillars of your digital marketing campaign, you’ll eventually wonder how you ever went without it.

 For help with your social media marketing strategy and any other aspect of your digital marketing, get in touch with us at: firstname.lastname@example.org